9 Easy Medicinal Herb Garden Plants Every Beginner Should Grow

 2. Chamomile (The Calm-Down Tea Herb) 🌼☕

 Chamomile is one of the gentlest and most beginner-friendly plants you can add to a medicinal herb garden.
-It’s easy to grow, easy to harvest, and perfect for those who love calming herbal teas.
+It’s easy to grow, easy to harvest, and perfect for anyone who loves calming herbal teas.

-This is the kind of herb that makes your garden feel useful right away, especially after one of those incredibly long days!
+This is one of those herbs that makes your garden feel useful right away, especially after one of those long, exhausting days when a warm cup of tea is exactly what you need.

 How to Grow Chamomile